telent/ar-as-batches/README.md

-Unlike `#find_each` it honours `order`, `limit` and `offset` options on your query, so if you want records in reverse chronological order instead of ascending date order, and you want to start on page 2: you're welcome.
+Unlike `#find_each` it honours `order`, `limit` and `offset` options on your query, so if you want records in reverse chronological order instead of ascending id order, and you want to start on page 2: you're welcome.